We all Struggle – A Case Study of Emotional Eating and How We can Deal with it Better

 – I didn’t stop and think before I made the choice

-– I let my feelings, stupid thoughts of greedy anticipation and delusional memories of feeling great after eating steer me, instead of first correcting my thoughts and then choosing wisely.
+– I let my feelings, and my “stupid” thoughts of greedy anticipation and delusional memories of feeling great while eating steer me, instead of first correcting my thoughts and then choosing wisely.

 Everyone who knows what addiction feels knows these thoughts and delusions.

-My choice of drug are foods, especially sweets.
-And although I know better to steer clear from it, I fell in the trap again.
+My drug of choice of are foods, especially sweets.
+And although I know better to steer clear from it, I sometimes, like in this instance, fall in the trap again.

 So I swore to myself: Next time I’ll make a better choice.